MalcolmTann/Flyo-Landing-Page/README.md

   </header>
 ```

-How to set custom styles using the config file
+How to set custom styling with the config file
 ```js
 /** @type {import('tailwindcss').Config} */
 module.exports = {